meyer-anders/CPD_QC/ReadMe.txt

     - writes to 'categ.csv'
     *** will need to alter to enable *adding data to the db later

+2. clean_data.py
+    - loads reads.csv and failed_seq...tab
+    - removes failed runs from reads
+    - looks for sequencing names with 'A' which are repeats
+        - if any names are the same but without the 'A', flags them as potential failed runs
+    - look in failed_runs for panel names
+        - take TSCA/etc + following number ('chemistry' + 'chem_number) and
+            correlate with the official panel name
+        - adds this panel name to reads

 2. cpd_db_setup2.py
     - creates DB schema